Filed by Mirna Therapeutics, Inc.

 SYNB1020 has potential to transform the treatment paradigm for UCD as a potentially safe and effective oral medicine to control ammonia levels and allows consumption of protein, liberating patients for this very challenging diet.

-We’re excited that this promising investigational medicine is almost at the point of entering the clinic.
+Were excited that this promising investigational medicine is almost at the point of entering the clinic.
 Our first phase 1 clinical trial is designed to reflect safety and tolerability in health volunteers, and includes single and multiple ascending dose cohorts.

 It will also include multiple biomarkers that will provide useful insight regarding the kinetics of our synthetic biotic medicine in humans as well as mechanistic insights regarding ammonia consumption activity.